-This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2021-22 academic year.

 It is clear that the school's prior service premium measures had a notable impact on the progress and attainment of children who departed the school at the end of KS2.
-The 5 service children in Year 6 (who had all been at the school for a minimum of 2 years) marginally outperformed their non-service peers in reading, writing and mathematics attainment, despite possessing slightly lower attainment outcomes at the end of KS1.
+The 7 service children in Year 6 out-performed their non-service peers in reading and had only marginally lower scores in maths, writing and SPAG, despite possessing significantly lower attainment outcomes at the end of KS1.

-100% (5/5) service children met the expected standard in reading, compared to 75% of non-service children.
-80% (4/5) of service children met the expected standard in writing, compared to 64% of non-service children.
-80% (4/5) of service children reached the expected standard in maths, compared to 75% of non-service children.
+86% (6/7) service children met the expected standard in reading, compared to 70% of non-service children.
+71% (5/7) of service children met the expected standard in writing, compared to 80% of non-service children.
+43% (3/7) of service children reached the expected standard in maths, compared to 50% of non-service children.
+Recognising the lower attainment in maths (although average point scores were similar) we have thus developed and enhanced our interventions approaches in maths.

 It is clear that efforts need to be redoubled to achieve the same successes with younger year groups, where the attainment gap between non-service and service children is perhaps more stark than it has ever been.
-For example, only 50% (4/8) of service children reached the expected standard in writing at the end of Key Stage I, compared to 71% of their peers.
+For example, only 50% (6/12) of service children reached the expected standard in reading, writing and maths combined at the end of Key Stage 1, compared to 86% of their peers.

 Student and parent audits have highlighted that service families are generally happy in the school, and this is perhaps underlined in the rapid increase in the number of service children in the school (many have arrived from other schools, citing positive reports from other parents).
+There were 69 service children in the school by the end of the academic year, an increase of over 20 service children in only 3 years.
 There was no discernible difference in the self-identified morale of service children and non-service children.

-Whilst behaviour at the school is generally good, a behaviour trend regarding service children did emerge in 2020-21.
+Whilst behaviour at the school is generally good, a behaviour trend regarding service children did emerge in 2021-22.
 Scrutiny of our behaviour records shows that service children are generally involved in more behaviour incidents than their peers.
-In 2020-21, service children were involved in 71% of the total behaviour incidents in the school (service children made up 50% of the school's roll at the time).
-Our revised service premium plan will aim to address this from 2021-22.
+In 2021-22, service children were involved in 75% of the total behaviour incidents in the school (service children made up 50% of the school's roll at the time).
+Our revised service premium plan will aim to address this from 2022-23.